 NACA is also fortunate in the fact that our annual membership fees from our 370+ financial members together with the activity fees, have made breaking even a regular event in recent years.
 Our workshops, Gift Shop sales, exhibition sales, and donations have acted as a top-up to keep the accounts in credit.
 The May figures are always in deficit but income in June and July boosts the funds as the annual renewals flow in.
 Never underestimate how important the membership fees are.

-In the 2016 financial year we had a small grant from Noosa Council which covered 50% of the cost for our bathroom renovations, but the new flooring, painting and gallery hanging system were all paid for through our regular income.
+Over the years we had a few grants from Noosa Council which cover some of the cost for our bathroom renovations, new flooring, painting, gallery hanging systems, kilns, kiln shed repairs, added verandah to the Paper-making shed, new eco-lighting, but much of it had to be paid for through our regular income.
 We still have funds to cope with any emergency expenses and a donations account which we hope to fill in future years to save for our own Gallery/Gift Shop addition to the Wallace House.

 The Committee members organise three exhibitions and two sales every year.
 All of these events are held purely for the members giving them opportunities to exhibit and sell their work.
 This also involves encouraging volunteers to take a shift on the roster to look after our many visitors.
 Rearranging the rooms to accommodate displays and activity groups is always a challenge – the lighter tables make it less arduous but it’s easier with many helpers.
 Never underestimate the work involved in setting up the House and returning it to normal for these events.